Death Cab for Cutie: Signing to Atlantic and Plans (2004–2006)

 The band released their fifth studio album and debut major-label release, Plans, on August 30, 2005, to critical and commercial success.
 Two singles from the album, "Soul Meets Body" and "Crooked Teeth", reached the top ten of the US Billboard Alternative Songs chart, while the single "I Will Follow You into the Dark" became the band's best-selling single to date.
 Death Cab for Cutie performed "Crooked Teeth" live on Saturday Night Live on January 14, 2006.
 Plans received a nomination for the Grammy Award for Best Alternative Album of 2005, as well as achieving gold certification in 2006 after being featured on the Billboard Album chart for 47 consecutive weeks, and later was certified platinum by the Recording Industry Association of America in early May 2008.

 The band released a touring DVD, Drive Well, Sleep Carefully, in 2005.
 Copies of the DVD were given away to promote animal rights, and the band are supporters of the activist group PETA.
 In early 2006, the band announced the upcoming release of Directions: The Plans Video Album, which features eleven short films inspired by songs from the Plans album, each directed by a different person.
-The videos were posted one at a time at the band's website, and the DVD went on sale April 11, 2006.
+The videos were posted one at a time on the band's website, and the DVD went on sale April 11, 2006.
 The iTunes Store began selling the videos (formatted for iPod) early on March 28, 2006.
 Lance Bangs, P.R.
 Brown, Ace Norton, Jeffrey Brown, Lightborne, Autumn de Wilde, Rob Schrab, Laurent Briet and Monkmus, as well as Aaron Stewart-Ahn, are among directors that have contributed to the project.
-An episode of MTV2's Subterranean played these videos for the whole hour, plus discussion with members of the band.
+An episode of MTV2's Subterranean played these videos for the full hour with additional discussion with members of the band.
 Death Cab for Cutie made their first appearance at Neil Young's annual Bridge School Benefit, and completed their lengthy 2006 tour of the United States on December 10, 2006, finishing with a show at the KeyArena in Seattle, Washington.